Tom Oliver: Early life and military

 Oliver was born in Fareham, Hampshire, England and started appearing in amateur theatricals as an adolescent in Britain before pursuing a career as a jockey.
 However, he failed to gain an apprenticeship owing to his size.

 He joined the Merchant Navy at 16 and travelled the world, eventually settling in Sydney in 1956.
 Whilst in the British Forces, he worked on the Pacific Nuclear Testing Base, Christmas Island and so is a member of the British Nuclear Test Veterans Association.

 While in Australia, Oliver found work as a stockman, spending three years in this job, working his way around the country.
-He subsequently returned to the UK before beginning an overland trek across Asia to return to Australia.
-However, the journey was halted by illness and Oliver returned to Britain.
+He subsequently beginning an overland trek across Asia to return to Australia.
+However, the journey was halted by illness and Oliver returned to Britain in 1960 and worked in reportory theatre and had brief roles in TV series.

 Career

 Oliver contacted Albert Finney who was then planning to produce the film Ned Kelly in Australia in 1963.
 Finney gave him a letter of introduction to an agency in Sydney and Oliver emigrated in 1963, later becoming an Australian citizen.
 He frequently visits Fareham, Hampshire to see his old friends.

 Oliver became a busy theatre and television actor in Australia.
 He had many guest starring roles on Australian drama series, appearing frequently in the top-rated Crawford Productions police dramas Homicide, Division 4, Matlock Police, and in Crawford's adventure series Hunter (1967).
 He played Clarry in The Shifting Heart.

 HE appeared in the 1971 film Nickel Queen, directed by John McCallum.
 After this he returned to television guest roles for Crawfords, and other companies.
-He also appeared in several British TV series at the beginning of the 70's, such as Paul Temple, Thirty-Minute Theatre, and also played two roles in the Gerry Anderson series UFO – a doctor in the episode entitled "Confetti Check A-OK" as well as a SHADO technician in the episode entitled "The Sound of Silence".
+He also appeared in several British TV series at the beginning of the 70's, such as Paul Temple, Thirty-Minute Theatre, and also played two roles in the Gerry Anderson series UFO – a doctor in the episode entitled "Confetti Check A-O.K." as well as a SHADO technician in the episode entitled "The Sound of Silence".

 Oliver also worked for a time as a presenter on Play School in 1967.